upsun/devcenter/dev/content/posts/configuring-an-autoscaler.md

 upsun resources:set -p yd00gnuspu --environment=staging --no-interaction --yes --no-wait --count app:2
 ```

-You can observe that it is just using the `upsun metrics:all` command to check the current status,
+You can observe that it is just using the `upsun metrics:all` command to check the current status, but it will not take into account (at the moment there is a boolean set to false by default to exclude service) the services metrics
 and the `upsun resources:` commands to request infrastructure changes in response to your own rules or heuristics.

 Hopefully you can imagine how you may extend this to enhance it with your own logic if you have more interesting use-cases!